 Yes, digital records are more secure than paper records.
 Most importantly, digital credentials survive if a school closes.
 Verifiable records are still available.
 Digital credentials built on blockchain offer access in a variety of situations.
 Yes, this cloud-based system offers better protection against data loss and learner access.
 In addition, they are easy to verify.
 Sophisticated providers give learners a QR code to add to their resumes.
 Potential employers scan the code to view the applicant’s skills.
 Likewise, schools can view the incoming student’s needs.

 Most importantly, digital credentials help deans make better decisions about course offerings.
 They leave a data trail.
-This data gives colleges insight into which courses are performing and which floundering.
+This data gives colleges insight into which courses are performing and which are floundering.
 Leaders can decide where to invest and where to cut with confidence.
 Also, this data lets colleges predict course timing with greater accuracy.
 Plus, this data helps schools look at the pipeline of students who will need the course and when.
 Furthermore, schools can consistently promote courses in a certain way.
 Students can take a course as it fits their schedule rather than waiting for it.

 Digital Credentials Help to Improve Enrollment Numbers